clojurebridge-minneapolis/installfest/docs/concurrency.md

 > infinite list that cycles through the list of provided values.
 From this
 > infinite list the simulator will `take` a finite number of values.
 This is
 > made possible by _Lazy Evaluation_.
 By using a lazily generated list the
-> program will likely never have a full copy of the list in memory at any
+> program will never have a full copy of the list in memory at any
 > time.
 The contents of the list will be generated as it is read.
 As new
 > values are read from the beginning of the list they will be discarded,
 > leaving the remainder of the list, which is just the continuation of the